 Quiet sitting and walking group meditation open and accessible to all.
 Beginners Welcome!
 For more information please contact Ana M. Camacho

 Life & Livelihood (L&L) is an initiative of empowerment, addressing the issues we face as a result of job loss, underemployment or the additional pressures placed upon workers who remain employed, and engaging... (more)

 "Faithful Support for People in Recovery" The weekly Recovery Eucharist is designed for those recovering from any addiction and for those who support them in their recovery.
-Elements of the service are drawn from the... (more)
+Elements of the service are drawn... (more)

 Bereavement Support Group offers opportunities to develop a better understanding of grief, learn healthy coping skills and share feelings with others who are experiencing loss.

 Location: Small Lounge

 Each week this group will read and discuss the readings for the coming Sunday.
 We will look at the Old Testament selection, the Psalm, the Epistle, and the Gospel to see how they work together to illuminate the same... (more)

 This Pilates class will reap benefits in terms of body sculpting, enhanced fitness levels, improved flexibility and general well-being.
 All are Welcome to the class!
 For more Information Contact the Instructor,... (more)

 Location: Scott Hall 4